Do you have a pet? Are you getting married? If you answered yes, it’s time to consider a pet-nup, which is the pet clause within a prenup.

 If you can’t decide who should have custody on your own, consider consulting a professional who will be able to provide advice and write up the petnup.

-Custody for the Kids
+Custody of Pets for the Kids

 If you have children, they probably have formed a special relationship with their furry sibling over time.
 Therefore, it is often in the best interest of the children to keep them with their four-legged brother or sister.